nas-core/nascore-website/docs/docs/nascore_tv.md

 ## Introduction

-`nascore_tv` is an extension of NasCore that provides video on demand (VOD) or TV (TV) functionality.
-It optimizes the video playback experience by proxying the Douban API and caching video lists and details.
+`nascore_tv` is an extension of NasCore that provides video on demand (VOD) or TV functions.
+It optimizes the video playback experience by proxying the Douban API and the API for subscribing to video resource libraries, and caching a small amount of hot data.

 ## Installation

 1. **Download the `nascore_tv` binary file**:

-- Download the binary file according to your operating system and unzip it ( **TODO: add actual download links or compilation instructions** )
+- Download the binary file according to your operating system and unzip it ( **TODO: Add actual download links or compilation instructions** )

 2. **Storage location**: Place the unzipped `nascore_tv` or `nascore_tv.exe` file in one of the following directories:

 - In the same directory as the executable file of the NasCore main program (such as `nascore`).
 - In the `extended` subdirectory in the same directory as the executable file of the NasCore main program.
 This method is recommended.
-- In the directory specified by the environment variable `NASCOTE_EXTENDED_PATH`.
+- The directory specified by the environment variable `NASCOTE_EXTENDED_PATH`.

 It is recommended to put `nascore_tv` in the `extended` subdirectory to better organize the file structure.